-Paul is Director of fundraising and communications and behind many successful campaigns to save bees and pollinators.
+Paul is a Director of fundraising and communications and behind many successful campaigns to save bees and pollinators.
 One of them is the B-Line network, so pollinators can move between areas, increasing their chance of survival.

 Paul will effectively spread awareness on the necessity of our invertebrates and push for legislation and initiatives to promote their future conservation.

 We can literally not survive without invertebrates.
 They are an important and sole food source for many animals, also, many of them are pollinators.
 Without pollination, plant life cannot exist.

 Paul is the Director of fundraising and communication at Buglife and the lead director at Buglife Services.